 Can Menopause Be Reversed?

 Research done on eight perimenopausal women has shown that temporary restoration of ovarian activity is possible.
-The women were injected platelet-rich plasma (PRP) into ovaries.
+The women were injected with platelet-rich plasma (PRP) into ovaries.
 After one to three months, all participants resumed regular periods, and the doctor could retrieve mature eggs for fertilization (7).

 Another research has found that melatonin restored the menstrual cycle in women who were in either the perimenopausal or menopausal stage.
 Melatonin is known to play a role in producing reproductive hormones (8).